t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 * * *
 <A NAME="level_3_heading_9">
-### Example #7: Mounting a Cryptoloop Volume Encrypted Using 256 bit AES and Offset
+### Example #7: Opening a Cryptoloop Container Encrypted Using 256 bit AES and Offset
 </A>

-This example demonstrates use of a Linux AES256 volume, with the encrypted volume beginning at an offset of 2560 bytes into the volume file.
+This example demonstrates use of a Linux AES256 container, with the encrypted container beginning at an offset of 2560 bytes into the container file.

-Creating the volume file under Linux:
+Creating the container file under Linux:

 		dd if=/dev/zero of=./vol_aes256_2560 bs=1k count=1024
 		losetup -e AES256 -o 2560 /dev/loop0 ./vol_aes256_2560